threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 # Docker Image Creation

-As we've said previously, we will explore the different componenets of the existing Nextcloud FList directory.
+As we've said previously, we will explore the different components of the existing Nextcloud FList directory.
 We thus want to check the existing codes and try to understand as much as possible how the different components work together.
 This is also a very good introduction to the ThreeFold ecosystem.

 We will be using the codes available on the [ThreeFold Tech Github page](https://github.com/threefoldtech).
 In our case, we want to explore the repository [tf-images](https://github.com/threefoldtech/tf-images).